Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 # Privacy Policy

-Any references hereafter to "WE" or "US" describes Compendium and its offering of services offered to "YOU", the user of Compendium.
+Any references hereafter to "WE" or "US" describes Compendium and its offering of services offered to "YOU", the user of Compendium Discord bot.

 ## What we store